Allen & Heath dLive S7000

 A unique architecture

-The 96k/96bit XCVI Core processing core has the capacity to 128 inputs with full processing and 16 stereo processing returns, with a total of 160 inputs for mixing and an architecture of 64 mix buses fully configurable by the user. dLive incorporates the complete DEEP processing package, which includes graphical EQs, Compressors, multiband compressors and dynamic EQ, together with the 16 virtual processing racks, including Allen's superb emulations of effects & Heath.
+The 96k/96bit XCVI Core is capable of 128 inputs with full processing and 16 Stereo Processing Returns, with a total of 160 inputs for mixing and a 64 Fully user-configurable mix busses. dLive incorporates the complete DEEP processing package, including graphical EQs, Compressors, Multiband compressors and dynamic EQ, together with the 16 Virtual processing racks, including Allen's superb effects emulations & Heath.

-Allen's R&D Director & Heath, Rob Clark.
-"We have focused on the requests of our customers and the best sound engineers when developing Allen's new technologies. & Heath for live mixing.
-The XCVI engine has been designed from the ground up to perfectly execute deep processing algorithms, from the FPGA engine. this unique architecture allows users to determine the processing structure they want to use in each input and each mixing channel, without wasting valuable effect racks or adding latency".
+Allen's R+D Director & Heath, Rob Clark.
+"We have focused on the requests of our customers and the best sound engineers when developing Allen's new technologies & Heath for live mixing.
+The XCVI engine has been designed from the ground up to seamlessly execute DEEP processing algorithms, from the FPGA engine.
+This unique architecture allows users to determine the processing structure they want to use on each input and mix channel, without wasting valuable effects racks or adding latency.".

-Remote input and output expansion can be performed from mixracks or the surface itself using dual DX redundant Cat5 ports.
+Remote I/O expansion can be carried out from the MixRacks or the surface itself using the dual redundant DX Cat5 ports.
 This allows the connection of up to three DX32 modular expansion units.
-Other options for expansion and network connectivity between systems are available, via five input/output ports for 128 canals, including Dante, Waves SG, ACE and MADI; there is also a fiber optic option under development.
+Other expansion and networking options are available between systems, through five input/output ports for 128 canals, including Dante, Waves SG, ACE and MADI; There is also a fiber optic option in development.

 There are three dLive surfaces; S3000, S5000 and S7000.
-The mapping and configuration of each of them is fully customizable; each input or each mixing bus can be assigned to any fader or bench, and can also be labeled and customized with a color.
+The mapping and configuration of each of them is fully customizable; Each input or mix bus can be assigned to any fader or bench, and can also be labeled and customized with a color.
 The engineer also has 26 Freely assignable SoftKeys.
-One of the key points of the new Harmony user interface, integrating display and adjacent controls.
+One of the key points of the new Harmony user interface, Integrating screen and adjacent controls.

-As far as the touch screen is concerned (single or double, according to surface model), it is a 12" capacitive screen, with gesture control, and configurable widget areas for scenes, meters and effects.
+Regarding the touch screen (single or double, according to surface model), It is a 12" capacitive screen, with gesture control, and configurable widget areas for scenes, Meters and effects.
 Advanced lighting control is also incorporated for optimal visibility, both in broad daylight and in low visibility conditions.
-The surfaces also include encoders with RGB color and a strip of LEDs in the upper area.
+The surfaces also include encoders with RGB color and an LED strip in the upper area.

-Mix control options are available using the MixPad and OneMix apps, as well as an on/offline software editing software, TCP/IP control for third-party device integration, as well as faders and remote rotary controls over IP.
+Mix control options are available via the MixPad and OneMix apps, as well as an on/offline editing software, TCP/IP control for integration of third-party devices, as well as faders and remote IP rotary controls.

-Nicola Beretta, senior product manager, acknowledges that "it really is the ultimate mixing system, with all the processing tools and power that the most demanding engineers expect, as well as network capabilities, for any application.
-This adds to a highly intuitive user interface., and that we believe makes the fastest workflow in the industry possible. dLive is an optimal product for both tours and permanent installations, theatre or auditoriums".
+Nicola Beretta, Senior Product Manager, acknowledges that "it really is the ultimate mixing system, with all the processing tools and power that the most demanding engineers expect, as well as network capabilities, for any application.
+This adds up to a highly intuitive user interface, and that we believe makes the fastest workflow in the industry possible. dLive is an optimal product for both touring and permanent installations, theatre or auditoriums".

 You liked this article?